 2. London Bridge

 Even though London Bridge looks pretty simple compared to the elaborately decorated Tower Bridge, it’s the oldest bridge in London.
-This means that this is the location that the Romans built their probably timber bridge so their legions could cross the River Thames.
+This means that this is the location where the Romans built their probably timber bridge so their legions could cross the River Thames.

 The bridge on this location today is one of the many bridges that have been built here over the centuries (or should we say millennia).
 The current version is a sturdy box girder bridge that opened for traffic in the year 1973.
 It replaced a 19th-century stone-arched bridge that in turn replaced a 600-year-old medieval structure.